Building a Strong Core | Abdominal Workouts for Better Abs

 How to perform mountain climbers

-- Start by pulling your right knee into your chest.
+- Start by pulling your right knee bent into your chest.

 - Then, switch legs and do the same thing with your left knee.